Netflix and device both freeze

 Reset the Netflix app

-1. From the Home screen, select Settings.
+1. Go to the home screen, then tap Settings.

-9. Try Netflix again.
+4. Try Netflix again.

 Reinstall the Netflix app